cncf/foundation/webinar-guidelines.md

 ## Webinar content guidelines ##

-* The simplest guideline is that webinar topics should be comparable to what would be accepted in a KubeCon + CloudNativeCon talk.
+* Webinar topics should be comparable to what would be accepted in a KubeCon + CloudNativeCon talk.
 * Any platforms, tools, or technologies you are describing must be open source.
 * Not allowed:
   * Sales or marketing pitches